 Some proposed techniques are purely technological, such as direct air carbon capture and storage (DAC), which involves chemically removing carbon dioxide from the air and concentrating it.
 To be a negative emissions technology, this carbon would then need to be stored to prevent it returning to the atmosphere.

-In its 2018 report on limiting warming to 1.5C, the International Panel on Climate Change (IPCC) modelled four “illustrative” pathways to stabilise global temperatures at 1.5C by 2100, shown below.
+In its 2018 report on limiting warming to 1.5C, the Intergovernmental Panel on Climate Change (IPCC) modelled four “illustrative” pathways to stabilise global temperatures at 1.5C by 2100, shown below.

 The pathways show that delaying action to cut emissions means a steeper emissions reduction curve in the long run.
 However, all four pathways also involve the need for achieving negative emissions by the latter half of the century.